 Int.A.
+Definition of Post-Doctoral Education

-Graduate medical education in a medical-related field is the crucial step of professional development between medical school or graduate school and autonomous contributions to clinical care.
-It is in this vital phase of the continuum of medical-related education that post-doctoral fellows learn to contribute to optimal patient care under the supervision of faculty members who not only instruct, but serve as role models of excellence, compassion, professionalism, and scholarship.
+Graduate medical Post-doctoral education in a medical-related field is the crucial step of professional development between medical school or graduate school and autonomous independent contributions to clinical care.
+It is in this vital phase of the continuum of medical-related education that post-doctoral fellows learn to contribute to optimal patient care under the supervision of faculty members who not only instruct, but serve as role models of excellence, compassion, cultural sensitivity, professionalism, and scholarship.

-This education transforms medical students or graduate students into specialists who contribute to the care for the patient, family, and a diverse community; create and integrate new knowledge into practice; and educate future generations of specialists to serve the public.
-Practice patterns established during graduate medical education persist many years later.
+This education transforms medical students or graduate students into specialists who contribute to the care for of the patient, patient's family, and a diverse community; create and integrate new knowledge into practice; and educate future generations of specialists to serve the public.
+Practice patterns established during graduate medical post-doctoral education persist many years later.

-Graduate medical education in a medical-related field has as a core tenet the graded authority and responsibility for patient care.
-The care of patients is undertaken with appropriate faculty supervision and conditional independence, allowing post-doctoral fellows to attain the knowledge, skills, attitudes, and empathy required for autonomous practice.
-Graduate medical education develops specialists who focus on excellence in delivery of safe, equitable, affordable, quality care; and the health of the populations they serve.
-Graduate medical education values the strength that a diverse group of specialists brings to medical care.
+Graduate medical Post-doctoral education in a medical-related field has as a core tenet the graded authority and responsibility for patient care.
+The care of patients is undertaken with appropriate faculty supervision and conditional independence, allowing post-doctoral fellows to attain the knowledge, skills, attitudes, judgment, and empathy required for autonomous independent practice.
+Graduate medical Post-doctoral education develops specialists who focus on excellence in delivery of safe, equitable, affordable, quality care; and the health of the populations they serve.
+Graduate medical Post-doctoral education values the strength that a diverse group of specialists brings to medical care, and the importance of inclusive and psychologically safe learning environments.

 This education occurs in clinical settings that establish the foundation for practice-based and lifelong learning.
 The professional development of the specialist, begun in pre-doctoral education, continues through faculty modeling of the effacement of self-interest in a humanistic environment that emphasizes joy in curiosity, problem-solving, academic rigor, and discovery.
-This transformation is often physically, emotionally, and intellectually demanding and occurs in a variety of clinical learning environments committed to graduate medical education and the well-being of patients, residents, post-doctoral fellows, fellows, faculty members, students, and all members of the health care team.
+This transformation is often physically, emotionally, and intellectually demanding and occurs in a variety of clinical learning environments committed to graduate medical post-doctoral education and the well-being of patients, residents, post-doctoral fellows, fellows, faculty members, students, and all members of the health care team.